ambientWave/Odoo-Frontend-Backend-Customization/README.md

-# Controlling the visibilty of the discount button based on the identity of the logged user
+# Controlling the visibilty of the discount button based on some condition e.g. the identity of the logged user
 This demonstartes customizations in the POS module.
 The discount button would be visible only if the user that is logged in is the admin.

 ## Screenshots